Fall Crochet Blanket Ideas and Free Patterns

 Autumn Fruit

 Every season is a great time to get inspired by mother nature and her wonderful creations!
-This crochet blanket by super talented Lindsay Mika is inspired by something we both know and love – fruit.
+This fall crochet blanket by super talented Lindsay Mika is inspired by something we both know and love – fruit.
 What is your personal favorite?

 Level: upper beginner Author: Lindsay Mika